Jing1Ling/optimum-habana/examples/speech-recognition/README.md

 ```

 On a single HPU, this script should run in *ca.* 6 hours and yield a CTC loss of **0.059** and a word error rate of **0.0423**.
+On a single G2E HPU, this script should run ~70 minutes and a word error rate of **0.0428**.

 > If your data has a sampling rate which is different from the one of the data the model was trained on, this script will raise an error.
 > Resampling with the `datasets` library is not supported on HPUs yet.
 HPU graphs are supported only on Gaudi2 and from SynapseAI v1.15.